MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/productivity-tools.md

 1. Go to Microsoft AppSource.
 The Dynamics 365 Productivity Tools page appears.
 2. Select **GET IT NOW**.
 3. In the **‘One more thing…’** window, select **Continue**.
-4. Read and select the checkbox to agree for the following:
+4. Read and select the check box to agree to the following:
     - Microsoft’s Legal Terms and Privacy Statement.
     - Privacy Statement and Legal Terms for importing the solution into Dynamics 365.
 5. Select **Agree**.
 The Dynamics 365 Productivity tools application (solution) import starts in the background.

-After the installation is successful, you can view the Productivity Tools such as Macros, Agent Scripts, and Smart Assist in the sitemap of the Omnichannel Administrator app.
+After the installation is successful, you can view the Productivity Tools such as macros, agent scripts, and smart assist in the sitemap of the Omnichannel Administrator app.

 ## See also